 It was a night like any other.
-I’d been playing upstairs in my room, which I mostly did after tea.
+I’d been playing upstairs in my room.
 My brothers were out and my parents were in the living room.
 At some point I’d decided to go downstairs – our stairs being the kind that had a half landing then more steps.
-It was when I’d reached the half-landing and had a full view into the hallway that I saw her and by her I mean a young girl who shouldn’t have been there, yet was.
+It was when I’d reached the half-landing and had a full view into the hallway that I saw her and by her I mean a young girl who didn’t belong there.

 I stood there transfixed for seconds rather than minutes but it felt much longer.

 While I couldn’t make out details, as such, it was a girl and all I could make out was that she had long hair.

 I was nine years old.
 Had I hallucinated?
 Was my imagination working overtime?